Skip to content

 Clear thinking

-In my book, the smallest possible ruler we can use to measure distance is the electron, a very small particle, and therefore also a very small number.
+In my book, the smallest possible ruler we can use to measure distance is the electron, a very small particle.
+Our fundamental unit of length is therefore also a very small number.

 The electron as a clock